 Carillion plc shares at a substantial premium to the prevailing

 These calls are usually from overseas organisations targeting UK shareholders.
 These operations are commonly known as 'boiler room scams' and the 'brokers' who call shareholders can be extremely persuasive and persistent.

 Boiler room scams usually come out of the blue, with most fraudsters cold-calling investors after taking their details from publicly available shareholder lists, but the high-pressure sales tactics can also come by other means such as email or post.

 The scam is designed to sound attractive, but typically at some point in the process the perpetrator usually asks for money in advance of concluding the main transaction, for example by way of a pre-payment or vendor bond.
 The transaction is never concluded, and the shareholder loses the money.

-If you receive any unsolicited investment advice of this nature:
+If you receive an unsolicited investment approach you should:

-The FCA can be contacted in respect of unauthorised firms by completing an online form available by clicking on the link below, or by calling 0800 111 6768.
-If you deal with an unauthorised firm you will not be eligible to receive payment under the Financial Services Compensation Scheme.
+If you deal with an unauthorised firm, you will not be eligible to receive payment under the Financial Services Compensation Scheme.